Messi-Q/BinaryCFGExtractor/README.md

-# BinaryExtractor
+# BinaryCFGExtractor

-**BinaryExtractor is an automated tool for extracting binary code control flow graph (CFG).**
+**BinaryCFGExtractor is an automated tool for extracting binary code control flow graph (CFG).**

-BinaryExtractor, which is able to extract binary code control flow graph, provides an easy way to analyze smart contracts bytecode to understand deeper their internal behaviours,
+BinaryCFGExtractor, which is able to extract binary code control flow graph, provides an easy way to analyze smart contracts bytecode to understand deeper their internal behaviours,

 ## Features

-- **Disassembler**: BinaryExtractor can translate bytecode into binary code control flow graph, consists of blocks and control flow edges.
+- **Disassembler**: BinaryCFGExtractor can translate bytecode into binary code control flow graph, consists of blocks and control flow edges.

 ## Requirements

-BinaryExtractor is supported on Linux (ideally Ubuntu 16.04) and requires Python >=3.5 (ideally 3.6).
+BinaryCFGExtractor is supported on Linux (ideally Ubuntu 16.04) and requires Python >=3.5 (ideally 3.6).

 Dependencies:
 * Graph generation: [graphviz](https://graphviz.gitlab.io/download/)